htcondor/htcondor/docs/admin-manual/security.rst

 started them.
 On a machine where jobs are submitted, the *condor\_shadow* daemons all run as this same user.
-But, if other users are using HTCondor on the machine in this environment, the *condor\_shadow* daemons for these other users’ jobs execute with the UID of the user who started the daemons.
+But, if other users are using HTCondor on the machine in this environment, the *condor\_shadow* daemons for these other users' jobs execute with the UID of the user who started the daemons.
 This is a security risk, since the HTCondor job of the other user has access to all the files and directories of the user who started the daemons.
 Some installations have